alesti/cluster-in-a-box/alu-rails.md

-The profiles are available from 20mm edge length up to 80mm, Item provides a profile in a [wood compound material](https://www.item24.com/de-de/profil-kh-8-40x40-anthrazit-62686) which looks very intersting for me (it can be worked with wood sawblades and other wood tools), but only on 40x40mm - i am very sure that 20x20 is strong enough for this purpose.
+The profiles are available from 20mm edge length up to 80mm, Item provides a profile in a [wood compound material](https://www.item24.com/de-de/profil-kh-8-40x40-anthrazit-62686) which looks very interesting for me (it can be worked with wood sawblades and other wood tools), but only on 40x40mm - i am very sure that 20x20 is strong enough for this purpose.